-Most people wouldn’t dream of driving a car or buying a house without buying an insurance plan —you simply never know what will happen.
+Most people wouldn’t dream of buying a car or a house without purchasing an insurance plan, too—you simply never know what will happen.
 That’s the attraction of banking your newborn’s umbilical cord blood, too.

 The blood in a baby’s umbilical cord contains blood stem cells, which can grow up to be almost any kind of blood or immune cell they’re coaxed to be.

-Most mamas have seen brochures in their doctor’s or midwife’s office about the value of storing baby’s precious cache of stem cells.
+You may have seen brochures in your doctor’s or midwife’s office about the value of storing baby’s precious cache of stem cells.
 If your child or a sibling develops a rare disease or some other condition with few treatment options, cord blood in the freezer may come to the rescue.

-Before you commit, here are the 5 things you need to know about blood cord banking and your baby’s stem cells—
+Before you commit, here are the 5 things you need to know about banking umbilical cord blood.

 Until the discovery of cord blood stem cells, the only transplants that could treat conditions such as leukemia were bone marrow transplants, which carry a higher risk of blood-borne infections or the body’s immune system rejecting the transplant.

-The process of stem cells “growing up” also takes longer after one of these transplants, which means the window for other infections is longer too.
+The process of stem cells “growing up” also takes longer after one of these transplants, which means there’s a longer window of possibility for infection.

 Not necessarily.
-If your child’s immune cells couldn’t fight the leukemia already, more of the same is unlikely to help.
-Similarly, stem cells can’t help much if your child has a genetic disorder because their stem cells have the same genes.
+If your child’s immune cells couldn’t fight the leukemia already, more of the same cells are unlikely to help.
+Similarly, stem cells can’t help much if your child has a genetic disorder, because their stem cells have the same genes.

 It’s hard to estimate both the likelihood of these diseases afflicting your child or a family member and the likelihood that cord blood can help them, but estimates range from 1 in 1,000 to 1 in 200,000.
 The most accepted number is about 1 in 2,700.

-The heartwarming success stories companies describe are real and people have definitely benefited from banked cord blood.
+The heartwarming success stories that companies describe are real, and people have definitely benefited from banked cord blood.
 Plus, technological advances may discover other remarkable uses for cord blood.

 Like most insurance policies, cord blood banking is a gamble—and not a cheap one.
-Banks charge between $2,000 and $4,500 to store the blood for up to 21 years, usually requiring a maintenance fee of $100 to $300 a year on top of that.
+Banks charge between $2,000 and $4,500 to store the blood for up to 21 years, usually requiring a yearly maintenance fee of $100 to $300 on top of that.

 If you go with a commercial bank, research carefully how well the blood is stored and, if available, what FDA inspections have revealed about them.

 Yes!
-If you decide commercial cord banking isn’t right for your family, you can also donate it to a public cord blood bank for research or others’ treatments.
-Donating is free!
+If you decide commercial cord banking isn’t right for your family, you can also donate it to a public cord blood bank for research or treatments for other people.
+Donating is free.